thomas-liao/Food_Mate/README.md

 ### Recommender System

-Our recommender system recommends restaurants and posts to hosts and guests respectively.
-To this end, we've implemented an SVD-based collaborative filtering system to perform ranking on all available hosts or restaurants according to the history of the user and his/her similarity with other users.
+We've implemented an SVD-based collaborative filtering system to perform ranking on all available hosts according to the history of the guest and his/her similarity with other guests.

-#### Base Recommender
+#### Introduction

-The base recommender sort the available restaurants according to their predicted ratings.
-We maintain an m by n matrix M where m denotes the number of users and n denotes the number of restaurants, the (i,j)-th element of which represents the rating of user i to restaurant j.
+We maintain an m by n matrix M where m denotes the numbre of users and n denotes the number of restaurants, the (i,j)-th element of which represents the rating of user i to restaurant j.
 The matrix will be sparse because the user will only have visited a few of all restaurants in our system.
-And the missing elements in that matrix are estimated based on a factorization M = P^T*Q.
-This method represents user i as a vector of preferences for a few factors and item j as a vector where each element expresses how much the item exhibits that factor.
+And the missing elements in that matrix are estimated based on a factorization M = P^T*Q. This method represents user i as a vector of preferences for a few factors and item j as a vector where each element expresses how much the item exhibits that factor.
 Then the rating of item j for user i is estimated by the inner product of these two vectors.

 #### Model Training and Testing

 For model training, we only minimize loss over observed values and regularize P and Q. We use stochastic gradient descent  (SGD) to minimize the loss function.
 Since we don't have data for our system, we created some synthetic user history data which are generated from 5 independent distributions.
 We crawled information of ~300 restaurants and generated 100 users for testing.
 With 10% data of the whole matrix, we achieve a RMSE of 1.07 in the rating scale of 1 to 5.

 In production mode, we will periodically update the original matrix and perform new factorization on it.
 We haven't look into the cold start problem, which could be addressed in later iterations using content-based recommendation.

-#### Post Recommender

-The post recommender extends the base recommender and combines the user affinity and restaurant rating to generate recommendations.
-Current user affinity is obtained by the inner product of the latent vectors of the users.
-For each post, the total score is the linear combination of the predicted rating of its restaurant and the user affinity score between the guest and the host.
-The form of combination can be extended easily and more features can be integrated into the recommender.

 #### Implementation